 An FMD outbreak could cause major production losses and seriously affect Australia's international livestock trade.
 A 2013 study (PDF, 1.3MB) estimated that a large, multi-state FMD outbreak could cost Australia more than $52 billion in lost revenue over 10 years.

-FMD has not occurred in Australia since 1872, but is common in some countries in Asia, the Middle East, Africa and South America.
-Both our proximity to Asia and increased globalisation increase the risk of FMD entering Australia.
-Recent detections of FMD virus fragments in meat confiscated at Australian airports by the federal Department of Agriculture, Water and the Environment highlight the very real risk of pathogen entry through passenger and luggage movements.
+FMD has not occurred in Australia since 1872, but is common in some countries in Asia, the Middle East, Africa and some parts of South America.
+Increased globalisation through increased movements of people and products raises the likelihood of FMD entering Australia.
+Recent detections of FMD virus fragments in meat confiscated at Australian airports by the federal Department of Agriculture, Water and the Environment highlight the very real possibility of pathogen entry through passenger and luggage movements.

 - Complete free online FMD awareness training.